Tennessee marble: Occurrence

 Tennessee marble is found in the Appalachian Ridge-and-Valley Province, a series of alternating elongate ridges and valleys that lie between the Blue Ridge Mountains and the Cumberland Plateau.
-The Holston Formation, in which Tennessee marble is found, occurs in a series of belts that follow the natural folds and faults of the Ridges-and-Valleys.
+The Holston Formation, in which Tennessee marble is found, occurs in a series of belts that follow the natural folds and faults of the ridges and valleys.
 While these belts can be up to 75 mi long, they are rarely more than a few miles wide.
 In 1911, the Tennessee State Geological Survey identified six primary Holston Formation belts containing Tennessee marble: the Luttrell, Black Oak, Concord, Knoxville, Bays Mountain, and French Broad belts.
 A seventh belt, the Galbraith in Hawkins County, is considered an extension of the Black Oak.

 The Luttrell belt, the westernmost of the Holston Formation belts, stretches along Copper Ridge from Beaver Creek in Fountain City northeast to Galbraith Springs (about 10 mi west of Rogersville) in Hawkins County.
 The Black Oak belt stretches along Black Oak Ridge from Monroe County to the Corryton area in north Knox County.
 The Concord belt, one of the most heavily quarried, stretches from Sweetwater through Knox County to Strawberry Plains.
 The Knoxville belt, also heavily quarried, stretches from southeast of Sweetwater to Ruggles Ferry (east of Knoxville) in Knox.
-The Bays Mountain belt is found along the southwestern end of Bays Mountain in south Knox County, and stretches into northern Blount County.
-The French Broad belt is an u-shaped belt found at the confluence of the French Broad and Holston rivers ("Forks-of-the-River").
+The Bays Mountain belt is found along the southwestern end of Bays Mountain in south Knox County and stretches into northern Blount County.
+The French Broad belt is a u-shaped belt found at the confluence of the French Broad and Holston rivers ("Forks-of-the-River").

 Lithology

-While true marble is metamorphic, Tennessee marble is sedimentary, and is therefore classified as limestone.
+While true marble is metamorphic, Tennessee marble is sedimentary and is therefore classified as limestone.
 Tennessee marble was formed from the accumulation of bryozoan and other primordial marine lifeforms 460 million years ago, during the Ordovician period.
-Even when polished, Tennessee marble retains a fossiliferous texture, with bryozoan and crinoid fossils being among the most commonly found.
-A noticeable feature of Tennessee marble is the presence of jagged horizontal gray or black lines, or "stylolites."
+Even when polished, the stone retains a fossiliferous texture, with bryozoan and crinoid fossils being among the most commonly found.
+A noticeable feature is the presence of jagged horizontal gray or black lines, or "stylolites."
 Known as "crowfeet" by quarrymen, these form from residual insoluble materials left over from the natural limestone dissolution processes.

-The most well-known shades of Tennessee marble are pink, gray, and cedar, but it also is found in blue, yellow, and cream shades.
+The most well-known shades are pink, gray, and cedar, but it also is found in blue, yellow, and cream shades.
 Along with its aesthetic colors, builders preferred the stone for its durability, the ease with which it is polished, and the fact that the stone is virtually impervious to stains.
 Tennessee marble is also easily converted into lime, and mid-20th century lime companies occasionally erected kilns near defunct quarries for this purpose.